 10. CD player – My kids still use a boombox CD player.
 If you have one sitting in storage, give it to a little kid or donate it.

-11. Random wires – We have a “wires box”, and I hate it.
+11. Random wires or cords – We have a “wires box”, and I hate it.
 One day I will convince my (hoarding) husband to get rid of it.
-Until then, I am trying to get into the practice of labeling all the wires so we know we no longer own such matching device.
+Until then, I am trying to get into the practice of labeling all the wires so we know we no longer own said matching device.

 12. Old cell phones – Recycle them or trash them.
 Many retailers have old cell phone recycling boxes.